 Fred Locke, principal

-I am very pleased to be at da Vinci for the 2011-12 school year, and hope to stay beyond that time.
+I am very pleased to be the principal at da Vinci Arts Middle School.
 Below is an personal introduction to who I am and my thoughts on a few important issues.
 You can click on these links to access my Educational Philosophy and the importance of Equity Work in our Schools.

 If you ever feel the need to contact me you can reach me via email < firstname.lastname@example.org > or though the school's main phone line (503)916-5356.
 But don't be surprised if when you call I am out and about visitng classrooms.
 It's one of my favorite duties.